 Why would you want to use Blackmagic Design's Blackmagic RAW plugin ?

-Some Mac OSX users have crashes with BRAW Studio and could avoid them with BMD's plugin
+Some Mac OSX users have crashes with BRAW Studio and could avoid them by using BMD's plugin (Note : the reverse is also true, there are issues with Blackmagic plugin that can be avoided with BRAW Studio, so make your own tests !)

-If you're absolutely looking for performance right now you should test BMD's plugin but be aware that you probably won't be able to switch your projects to our plugin BRAW Studio if some issues (Wrong timecode, LUT etc.) arise later on.
+Don't forget you won't be able to switch easily your projects to our plugin BRAW Studio if some issues arise later on.
 So please read this article carefully !

 In Premiere Pro, there is a native feature to save and apply presets from any effect by right clicking on the effect name.
 This feature doesn't work with either the BMD plugin or with our BRAW Studio plugin.
 It will sometimes result in bad situations (when the ISO lists or LUTs available are different for example).